ethereumdegen/onsecondary-market/README.md

 #### Deploying to the api server
 The most complex server to commission and maintain, the api server is unique in that is runs active processes and scripts continuously.
+Clone this repo and run the 'npm run api' command to boot the api server.
+You will need to set up certain configuration files.

+You must point the webcode at this api server (marketApiRoot) by using the config file 'src/config/FrontEndConfig.json'.

 #### Deploying to the web server
-run the 'npm run build' command to compile web code into /dist.
+Clone this repo and run the 'npm run build' command to compile web code into /dist.
 Use the /nginx/static.txt configuration for Nginx to statically host this /dist folder.